• the efficiency of collateral cerebral circulation can be indirectly assessed by evaluating perfusion distal to the occlusion/stenosis

 Case series of mCTA can be seen here

-mCTA showing poor collaterals in patient with left MCA occlusion
+mCTA showing poor collaterals in a patient with left MCA occlusion

 mCTA showing good collaterals in patient with left MCA occlusion